Obour (city): Infrastructure

 The city is fed with clean drinking water from the current purification plant with a capacity of 660 thousand m3 / day and a well station with a capacity of 38 thousand m3 / day.
 The water networks were constructed with a length of 862 km.

 Lifting stations and expulsion lines are being implemented to transfer the city's actions to the Yellow Mountain treatment plant.
 Sewer networks were implemented with a length of 562 km.
 With investments of 866.6 million pounds for both drinking water and sanitation.

 Economy

 The electricity networks were implemented with a length of 4,689 km.
 With investments of 705.5 million pounds.

 The city of Obour is a major industrial city, with an industrial activity area of 3.7 thousand acres.
 The 432 productive factories, with investments of 4.69 billion pounds, provide 34.4 thousand job opportunities.
 The 552 factories are under construction with investments of 1.2 billion pounds and 19.5 thousand job opportunities.
 The Authority also provides industrial plots, warehouse lands and small workshops.

 The industrial activities of the city are:

 Engineering and electrical industries - food industries - wood and furniture - plastic - paper - yarn and fabric - building materials - metal and mechanical - chemical and pharmaceutical - ready-to-wear - variety.

+Bus and Coach Bodybuilders MCV have their factory near the City.

+The Green Valley School is a tri-lingual (German-English-Arabic) private school located in Obour city.